sassanh/headless-kivy/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the Apache-2.0 License.